-Sweet and slightly tangy, this quick and easy Classic Cream Cheese Frosting comes together with four ingredients and complements a variety of cakes & cupcakes!
+Sweet and slightly tangy, this quick and easy Cream Cheese Frosting comes together with just FOUR ingredients and complements a variety of cakes & cupcakes!

 In my humble opinion, the key to taking this frosting from good to great lies in the vanilla you use.
 For the love of all that is good and holy, use pure vanilla extract!
 No imitation stuff here, please.
 And to take it up a notch more, invest in high quality pure vanilla extract.
 I’m telling you…it might cost a bit more, but it will make all the difference in your baked goods.